Apprehension is a terrible form of fear.

 As a writer and a climber, I feel this pressure constantly.
-The mix of anticipation, anxiety, and apprehension that makes you constantly feel like you should just walk away.
+The mix of anticipation, anxiety, and apprehension that makes me constantly feel like I should just walk away before I start.

 The fear of failure is strong and your brain knows, it just knows, that the higher your goal the farther you can fall.
 It’s part of what makes the stories of successful startup companies captivating.
 Listen to any episode of How I Built This.
 The founders are so gutsy.

 I like imagining this voice of anxiety as the “evil shoulder devil” whispering in my ear.
 Telling me ridiculous lies that my rational brain and inner heart fight back like a game of whack-a-mole while I just try to get through my day.

 “Writing is a lot of work or you’re not great at it, maybe you’ll be good enough next year,” the little red devil says.

 “That climb looks hard, just don’t try it,” the devil voice says.